Any image depicting living animals, including insects, birds and fish

 While residents of Spokane County are encouraged to enter, this competition is open to the general public in other states or countries.
 Finalists from outside of Spokane, can mail in the printed image to the Spokane County Fair Office.

 The photo entry must have been taken by the person entering the competition.

-Any camera can be used: DSLRs, camera phones, action cameras, film cameras, etc.
+Any camera can be used: interchangeable or fixed lens cameras, cell phones, action cameras, film cameras, drone cameras, etc.

 There is no limit to the number of entries that can be submitted.

-Digital files must be sized 1920 pixels wide OR 1080 pixels high (or both).
+Digital files must have a maximum size of 3840 pixels wide OR 2160 pixels high (or both).

 Finalists must have a printed label for each qualifying entry.
 These must be attached to the top left corner at the back of the mounting board.
 If the label is placed in the wrong location, the entry could be disqualifed.